-Cordillera Huayhuash offers some of the most stunning mountain views in South America.
+Hike the full circuit of the Cordillera Huayhuash trek, which offers some of the most stunning mountain views in South America.

-High mountain passes and glaciated lakes accompany your every step.
+High mountain passes and glaciated lakes accompany you every step.

 Trek with a backpack only as pack animals carry the heavy camping gear.